Flat feet: Athletic performance

-Acquired Flat foot deformity with clinical soft tissue swelling.
+Acquired flat foot deformity with clinical soft tissue swelling.

-The effects of flat feet fall under two categories, which are asymptomatic and symptomatic.
 Individuals with rigid flat feet tend to exhibit symptoms such as foot and knee tendonitis and are recommended to consider surgical options when managing symptoms.
 Individuals with flexible flat generally exhibit asymptomatic effects in response to their flat feet.

-According to AAP news and journal gateway, being flexibly flat-footed does not impede athletic performance in children 11-15.
+According to AAP news and journal gateway, being flexibly flat-footed does not impede athletic performance in children aged 11–15.

 It is generally assumed by running professionals (primarily including some physical trainers, podiatrists, and shoe manufacturers) that a person with flat feet tends to overpronate in the running form.
 However, some also assert that persons with flat feet may have an underpronating if they are not in a neutral gait.
 With standard running shoes, these professionals claim, a person who overpronates in his or her running form may be more susceptible to shin splints, back problems, and tendonitis in the knee.
 Running in shoes with extra medial support or using special shoe inserts, orthoses, may help correct one's running form by reducing pronation and may reduce risk of injury.